databricks/spark-deep-learning/README.md

 -   [Working with images in Spark](#working-with-images-in-spark) : natively in Spark DataFrames
 -   [Transfer learning](#transfer-learning) : a super quick way to leverage deep learning
--   Distributed hyper-parameter tuning : via Spark MLlib Pipelines (coming soon)
+-   [Distributed hyperparameter tuning](#distributed-hyperparameter-tuning) : via Spark MLlib Pipelines
 -   [Applying deep learning models at scale - to images](#applying-deep-learning-models-at-scale) : apply your own or known popular models to make predictions or transform them into features
 -   [Applying deep learning models at scale - to tensors](#applying-deep-learning-models-at-scale-to-tensors) : of up to 2 dimensions
 -   [Deploying models as SQL functions](#deploying-models-as-sql-functions) : empower everyone by making deep learning available in SQL.